apostrophecms/docs/docs/cookbook/html-conversion.md

 </template>
 </AposCodeBlock>

 The main Bootstrap components are loaded in from the `node_modules` where they were installed.
-An alternative to directly loading from the `node-modules`, which will load in every Bootstrap component, would be to create another folder and import only those components needed for the project.
+An alternative to directly loading from the `node-modules`, which will load in every Bootstrap component, would be to import only those components needed for the project using `@import 'bootstrap/scss/_buttons';`, for example.

 ### Adding the Bootstrap and project JavaScript